 For my nighttime skin routine, I’ll start by removing makeup if I’m wearing any.
-I like to use Bybi Beauty’s Swipe Clean* applied to EKKO cotton rounds (gifted), which are washable and so much softer than disposable cotton pads!
+I like to use Bybi Beauty’s Swipe Clean* applied to cotton rounds* (gifted), which are washable and so much softer than disposable cotton pads!

 It’s then onto cleansing with Alteya’s gentle brightening cleanser* and hot water.
 On my drier skin days, I’ll also use an exfoliant like Upcircle’s face scrub* made with coffee grinds, or an acid exfoliant like Herbivore’s Prism serum*.

 Finally, it’s onto moisturising.
 This will be with Alteya’s organic face cream*, or when I really want to pamper myself, Herbivore’s Moonfruit face mask* (gifted) and Bybi Beauty’s Babe Balm* on my lips.

 There’s nothing better than waking up with soft, hydrated skin (and curls that have been set the day before!)